-The Emory Autism Center’s Behavioral Supports and Training Program supports families by helping their children, adolescents, and adults with Autism Spectrum Disorder (ASD) learn important and functional skills necessary to have a better quality of life and be full participants in their communities.
+The Emory Autism Center’s Behavior Support and Skill Building Program supports families by helping their children, adolescents, and adults with Autism Spectrum Disorder (ASD) learn important and functional skills necessary to have a better quality of life and be full participants in their communities.
 Applied Behavior Analysis (ABA) is used to improve areas such as appropriate behavior, functional communication, social skills, leisure skills, independent skills, and other adaptive skills (including toilet training).

 In addition, families are shown how to use the same strategies and techniques at home and elsewhere to further enhance their family member's skills and abilities.
 The caring and experienced clinicians work with each family individually, listening to their concerns and priorities, and help them achieve their own unique goals.
 Most of our services are provided in a hands-on fashion, meaning that working with the child/adolescent/adult with ASD is a central part.
 These services can be provided on an as-needed basis, as well.
 All skill levels are welcome.

 This 20- to 25-hour hands-on training focuses on making the most notable improvements in the child's/adolescent’s/adult's skills in a week and on showing the family how to continue to improve those skills at home and in the community.

 The Intensive Toilet Training flyer: click here.

 - Intensive 1-Day Program:

 This 5-hour hands-on training helps the family learn techniques and strategies in order to make improvements in their child's/adolescent's/adult's skills at home and in the community.
 An individual training agenda will be developed for each family and can include several goals.

 Weekly or biweekly hands-on sessions focus on teaching families how to design and implement an ABA program tailored to meet their own child’s/adolescent’s/adult’s needs.
 Families work on the skill training at home in between sessions and come back weekly for follow-up training and how to help their family member progress to the next level.